Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Discussion: broader implications

 A helpful analysis is supplied by \citet{krum05a} who consider the dependence of the accretion rate on the nature of the approaching orbit.
 Low vorticity gas falls on essentially a radial orbit, gas accretes at the Bondi rate ($\approx r_B/c_s$) and the Bondi-Hoyle formula is unchanged.
 Gas approaching the accretor with high vorticity (equivalently, specific angular momentum $\ell$) accretes at a much slower rate.
 In brief, the dimensionless vorticity $\nu_\star \approx 1$ describes the transition between efficient accretion and suppressed accretion.
 The transition vorticity $\nu_\star = 1$ corresponds to gas arriving at an impact parameter equal to the Bondi radius ($r_B=GM_\bullet/c_\infty^2$) travelling at the Keplerian velocity ($=\sqrt{GM_\bullet/r_B}$), with specific angular momentum $\ell_\infty \approx \nu_\star c_s r_B$ \citep[see also][]{abram81}.
 Here $c_s=c_\infty$ for an isothermal gas; \citet{krum05} argues that the choice of the equation of state does not change the flow pattern or the accretion rate very much.
 The simplified approximation reduces to

 where the piecewise function ${\cal F}$ is supplied elsewhere \citep{krum05a}.

 Thus, for a supermassive black hole with mass $M_\bullet = 10^9$ M$_\odot$, typical of high-redshift quasars, the accretion depends on both ${\cal M}$ (see Eq.~\ref{e:bh}) and the gas vorticity (Fig.~\ref{f:fmachvort}).
 In producing Fig.~\ref{f:fmachvort}, we divide Eq.~\ref{e:mrk} by the Bondi accretion rate (${\cal M}=0$) \citep[see][]{krum06}.
 From our initial analysis, we find that the inner regions have substantial levels of turbulence, with $\nu_\star \gg 1$ and Mach numbers ${\cal M}=5-30$ (Fig.~\ref{f:OAparams}).
 The expected accretion rates are only $\dot{M}_\bullet\sim 0.01-1$ M$_\odot$ yr$^{-1}$, orders of magnitude below what is needed to explain the observations ($\dot{M}_\bullet \sim 10-100$ M$_\odot$ yr$^{-1}$) \citep{farina22}.
 At present, our simulations only reach to parsec scales and a different approach, in addition to MHD, is needed to go further \citep[cf.][]{fed21,lee14,cun12}.
+What appears to be a radial shear flow was identified by \citet{Li17} in their simulations, but they found an inner gas ring developed in the presence of a massive central object.